Grant Herbert Logo

 TRANSCRIPT

-Hi, this is Grant Herbert, leadership and sustainable performance coach, and today I want to continue our conversation around resilience - going from being stressed all the time to feeling strong - by helping you develop your mental resilience.
+Hi, this is Grant Herbert, leadership and sustainable performance coach, and today I want to continue our conversation around resilience by helping you develop your mental resilience.

-Now, to have this conversation with you today, I want to make a distinction between two things.
-On one hand, we have mental toughness, and on the other, we have mental resilience.
+I want to make a distinction between two things: mental toughness and mental resilience.
 Sometimes people put them in the same box, but they are not the same.
-They are totally different, and I want to make sure that you understand what they are.
-Using the wrong strategies to develop one, when you need the other, won’t help you—it will harm you.
+Using the wrong strategies to develop one, when you need the other, won't help you — it will harm you.

 Mental toughness is needed for high-performance situations, but mental resilience ensures longevity.
 Mental resilience is what you want to maintain at all times.